status-im/nimbus-eth2/docs/the_nimbus_book/src/faq.md

 To stress test it, `add--subscribe-all-subnets` to the [beacon node options](./options.md).
 This represents more or less the maximum load you could have on eth2.

+# How do I add an additional validator?

+To add an additional validator, just follow [the same steps](./keys.md) as you did when you added your first.
+You'll have to restart the beacon node for the changes to take effect.

+> Note that a single Nimbus instance is able to handle multiple validators.

 ## Validating